 White Topology Abstraction (ODU Topology)

 The ODU Nodes in Figure 1 are using with the same names as the physical nodes to simplify the description of the mapping between the ODU Nodes exposed by the Transport PNCs at the MPI and the physical nodes in the data plane.
+This does not correspond to the reality of the usage of the topology model as described in section 4.3 of [TE-TOPO]in which renaming by the client it is necessary.

 As described in section 3.2 of [TNBI-UseCases], it is assumed that the physical links between the physical nodes are pre-configured up to the OTU4 trail using mechanisms which are outside the scope of this document.
 The Transport PNC exports to the MDSC via the MPI, one TE Link (called "ODU Link") for each of these physical links.